 University of Florida's policy is as restrictive as possible.
 It shuts off almost all P2P transfer, which makes transferring files illegally much more difficult.
-While students undoubtedly will find ways around this problem, it is nonetheless a much larger inconvenience than other policies.
-This policy would be very suitable to the entertainment industry.
+While students undoubtedly can find ways around this problem, it is nonetheless a much larger inconvenience.
+This policy would be very pleasing and suitable to the entertainment industry.

-Florida opens each packet going around the network.
+Florida sniffs each packet going around the network.
 Just as it did at UCI, this leaves open the possibility for more invasive uses than simply verifying whether or not a packet is P2P transmissions.
 While not only looking into each file that leaves the campus, it prohibits students from exploring the possible legal uses of P2P systems.
-While predominantly used for illegal uses, at Florida it is impossible to download material legally via P2P networks without special permission.
-Restricting every user's freedom to solve a problem that is caused by, admittedly, a fraction of users on campus is not a proper way to solve the problem (Cramer 2005).
+While predominantly used for illegal uses, at Florida it is impossible to download material legally via P2P networks.
+Restricting every user's freedom to solve a problem that is caused by, admittedly, 2% of users on campus is not a proper way to solve the problem (Cramer 2005).
 This policy heavily restricts user freedom and a student's ability to exercise his will on the Internet.